 Every Monday afternoon Ocean Frontiers Dive Shop operates a dedicated dive boat to hunt and cull the invasive Red Lionfish in the Cayman Islands.
 This dive trip is part of an environmental project to remove the invasive Lionfish from Cayman Islands waters.
 By participating and joining this dive trip you will be doing your part as a scuba diver to help protect our coral reefs.
+This dive (part 1) can be applied to the full Lionfish Culling Certification (part 2), enabling our divers to help with culling on other dive trips on our boats during their visit.

 - 1-Tank afternoon boat dive to remote dive sites